EXPLAINER: What’s known about Biden catching COVID-19?

 DID HE GET THE BA.5 VARIANT?

-It’s unclear which variant Biden has contracted.
-But the dominant virus variant in the U.S. is the omicron mutant BA.5, which is also prominent worldwide.
+It’s unclear which variant Biden has contracted, though a sample has been sent for genetic sequencing to determine that.
+The dominant virus variant in the U.S. is the omicron mutant BA.5, which is also prominent worldwide.
 The variant accounted for three-quarters of new infections reported in the U.S. last week.
 It’s also been gaining ground globally, making up more than half of sequenced omicron cases.
 Experts say BA.5 is one of the most transmissible variants yet but they haven’t seen an increase in severity compared with previous omicron variants.

 WHERE DID HE CATCH IT?